Traq: Estimating the Quantum Cost of Classical Programs: Abstract

 \section{Abstract}

-Predicting practical speedups offered by future quantum computers has become a major focus of the quantum computing community.
-Typically, these predictions are supported by lengthy manual analyses and numerical simulations and are carried out for one specific application at a time.
-In this paper, we present \OurFramework{}, a principled approach towards estimating the quantum speedup of classical programs fully automatically and with provable guarantees.
-It consists of a classical language that includes high-level primitives amenable to quantum speedups, a cost analysis, and a compilation to low-level quantum programs.
-Our cost analysis upper bounds the complexity of the resulting quantum program in a fine-grained way: it captures non-asymptotic information and is sensitive to the input of the program (rather than providing worst-case costs).
-We also provide a proof-of-concept implementation and a case study inspired by AND-OR trees.
+Predicting practical speedups offered by future quantum computers has become a major focus of the quantum community.
+Typically, such predictions involve numerical simulations supported by lengthy manual analyses and are carried out for one specific algorithm at a time.
+In this work, we present \OurFramework{}, a principled approach towards estimating the quantum speedup of classical programs fully automatically.
+It consists of a classical language that includes high-level primitives amenable to quantum speedups, a compilation to low-level quantum programs, and a source-level cost analysis with provable guarantees.
+Our cost analysis upper bounds the complexity of the resulting quantum program and is sensitive to the input data of the program (in addition to providing worst-case costs). \OurFramework{} is implemented as a Haskell package with an extensive evaluation.